 Our executive officers are party to change in control severance agreements with us, the terms of which were established in 2014, and subsequently amended in 2016 and in 2019, in each case after consultation with our compensation consultant and review of compensation peer group data.
-These agreements provide for certain payments and benefits, which may include cash severance, equity acceleration, and certain other payments and benefits in connection with a CIC Termination, Ordinary Course Termination, or Termination During 12 Months After CEO Change (each as described and defined below in the section entitled "Change in Control Arrangements"), with the latter two categories being added to the agreements in 2019, and the Termination During 12 Months After CEO Change was included until the hire of Mr. Conterno as our CEO in 2020.
+These agreements provide for certain payments and benefits, which may include cash severance, equity acceleration, and certain other payments and benefits in connection with a CIC Termination, or Ordinary Course Termination (each as described and defined below in the section entitled "Change in Control Arrangements").
 Each of our executive officers holds stock options under one or both of our Amended and Restated 2005 Stock Plan (the "2005 Plan") and the 2014 Plan, as well as RSU awards under the 2014 Plan, both of which will accelerate in full upon a CIC Termination, and for which a limited portion will accelerate upon a Termination During 12 Months After CEO Change.
 See "Change in Control Arrangements" below for specific details of these severance and change in control payments and benefits for our named executive officers.